Auckland denim store Route 66 closing after 32 years

 Auckland jeans and denim specialist Route 66 is shutting up shop after 32 years in business.

-The company's Newmarket store will close for the last time at 5pm this Sunday, owner Todd Male said in a statement on their website.
+The company's Newmarket store will close for the last time at 5pm this Sunday, owner Todd Male said in a statement on the company's website.

 Male said while Covid-19 related disruptions over the last two years had played a part, the decision had been "a while in the making" and not renewing the lease for the physical store had become "the only choice".